-No. Aspect Mitigation measures Responsibility Ground movement shall be controlled and collapsing prevented by systematically shoring, sloping, benching, etc. The Contractor shall develop and implement appropriate fire precautionary measures as per the H&amp;S Plan in accordance with the requirements of the appropriate Local Standards for Construction.
-Contractor must comply with Guide 12 issued by the Ministry of Labour to reduce the risks of COVID-19 spread amongst workers; contractor must also ensure that KfW Info-Sheet on COVID-19 is taken into consideration, especially during the construction phase.
-11. Traffic Control The Contractor shall submit a Traffic Management Plan (TMP) taking into consideration current traffic profiles in addition to suitable locations for bypasses, bus stops, drop-offs etc. The Contractor shall comply with all the applicable laws with regard to road safety and transport.
+No. Aspect Mitigation measures Responsibility 11.
+Traffic Control The Contractor shall submit a Traffic Management Plan (TMP) taking into consideration current traffic profiles in addition to suitable locations for bypasses, bus stops, drop-offs etc. The Contractor shall comply with all the applicable laws with regard to road safety and transport.
 The Contractor shall instruct its drivers and equipment operators that vehicles will be expected to comply with all road ordinances, such as speed limits, roadworthiness, load securing and covering.
 The Contractor's vehicles shall be permitted only within the designated work sites or on existing roads, as would be required to complete their specific tasks.
 Vehicles are not permitted on re-vegetated areas, and site traffic shall be limited to prevent unnecessary damage to the natural environment.
 Continuous unobstructed, safe and adequate pedestrian and vehicular access shall be provided to fire hydrants, commercial and industrial establishments, public entities such as mosques, schools, parking lots, service location, police stations and hospitals.
 If relevant, the Contractor shall arrange with property owners to establish and maintain temporary access roads to various parts of his site as required to complete the works at his own cost.
 Such roads shall be available for the use of all others performing work or furnishing services in connection with the contract.
-Existing public access roads used by the Contractor in connection with the execution of the contract shall also be maintained by the Contractor.
-During the emptying of septic tanks, cones shall be placed on the road; if septic tanks are located on any of the roads, a flagman should be stationed and visible for incoming traffic.
-12. Labour Force Management The Contractor shall ensure continuous compliance to all Labour obligations outlined in the local legislative framework, IFC Performance Standards, and ILO stipulations.
+Existing public access roads used by the Contractor in connection with the execution of the contract shall also be maintained by the Contractor vehicles shall be used and maneuvered in ways that do not block the narrow access road.
+Proper signage shall be installed warning road users and contractor vehicles of the narrow road and on-going construction activities.
+School access and traffic management shall be assessed and properly managed in close coordination with the municipality in regard widening of the road, if required, or finding other alternatives for access to the new school in combinati 12.
+Labour Force Management The Contractor shall ensure continuous compliance to all Labour obligations outlined in the local legislative framework, IFC Performance Standards, and ILO stipulations.
 The Contractor shall ensure the implementation of a just Human Resource Policy and related procedures and ensure it is communicated clearly to its workforce.
 The Contractor shall comply and respect workers' rights as per local legislations and other relevant international requirements to cover topics such as wages, compensation, benefits, workers' organization, clear grievance mechanisms, retrenchment, accommodation, etc. The Contractor shall commit to non-discrimination employment procedures with equal opportunities, and prohibit forced and child labour as well as protecting workers including vulnerable groups such as women and migrant workers.